ammyblabla/spring-security-spike/lecture/05-application-users.md

 # 05 Application users
 - We start with username *user* and generated security password.
 Spring keep this in memory database.
 This will be disappeared when stop the server.
-- When we have many of user.
-We keep this on SQL database instead.
+- When we have many of user, we can keep this on SQL database instead.
 - One user have
   - Unique username
   - Encoded password (We don't want to keep raw password)